 As big-data usage grew over the years, many brands felt the need to appeal to technology to control their database.
 Mainly, working with paid media needs to be a specific action to avoid losing money.
 To have a return on investment, advertisers started looking for different solutions.

 Consequently, the DSPs were developed.
 This software is used by publishers and advertisers to show their inventories and buy ad space.
 Not only it assists in improving digital marketing strategies, but it also provides an upgrade in the company’s investments.

 #Subscribe and stay on top of the news on our blog

 What is DSP?

 Seeing that it works like an auction, the main objective of this platform is to buy impressions on the inventory and display for the users.
-Of course, each user sets a configuration in a way that only impressions that meet target requirements are shown to them — and for the best, minimum price available.
+Of course, each user sets a configuration so that only ideas that meet target requirements are shown to them — and for the best, minimum price available.

 More than that, in a single DSP system, it’s possible to launch, optimize, and analyze ad campaigns.
-It’s not only about buying ad space, but it’s also a complete advertising technology to assist marketing professionals in their job.
+It’s not only about buying ad space, but it’s also a complete advertising technology to assist marketing professionals.

-They were actually developed to help advertisers buy inventory and make working with paid media an easier process.
-The entire process of selling and buying ads becomes simpler with a DSP since there is less human interaction at both ends.
+They were actually developed to help advertisers buy inventory and make working with paid media a more natural process.
+The entire process of selling and buying ads becomes more accessible with a DSP since there is less human interaction at both ends.